emmvs/nbjb/README.md

 # NB-JB 🎱

-No Balls - Just Bitches is a women's billiard club about breaking stereotypes and having a good time.
+NB-JB is a women's billiard club about breaking stereotypes and having a good time.
 With all-girl players and a supportive atmosphere, this club proves that strength, strategy, and sisterhood are the winning combination.

 ## Documentation